 Any off-site management expenses (even if the borrower's property is owner-managed, and does not have any)

 For example, lender-calculated NOI can be significantly reduced when a building has a much lower vacancy than buildings in the area, but the NOI is still discounted based on average vacancy rates.
 Therefore, when a lender calculates a project's NOI for the purpose of a loan, it is often far less than the project's NOI in practice, resulting in a lower DSCR and a smaller loan amount.

 DSCR vs. Debt Yield as a Measure of Loan Risk

 Often, lenders use DSCR to assess risk in approving a new loan.
-Some lenders prefer more stable measures of risk, such as the debt yield.
+However, some lenders prefer more stable measures of risk, such as the debt yield.
 Debt yield is calculated by dividing a project's NOI by its loan amount and multiplying it by 100 to achieve a percentage.
-When compared to DSCR, debt yield gives lenders more definitive timeline of recouping the loan funds in the event of foreclosure.
+When compared to DSCR, debt yield gives lenders more definitive timeline of recouping their funds in the event of a foreclosure.

 For example, a property with an NOI of $1 million and a loan amount of $10 million would have a debt yield of 10%.
 This does not change regardless of the amount of the loan or the monthly payments.
 In contrast, DSCR can easily vary.